-The Town of Preeceville will be hosting a cultural day with many ethnic community members showcasing the many cultures in and around the community.
+The Town of Preeceville will be hosting a cultural day with many ethic community member showcasing the many cultures in around the community.

-"The event will be hosted at the Preeceville Legion Hall on September 28 with many different cultures showcased" said Andrea Tonn, Town of Preeceville recreation director.
+"The event will be hosted at the Preeceville Legion Hall on September 27 with many different cultures showcased" said Andrea Tonn.

-Cultures scheduled to be represented will include Ukrainian with an Easter egg decorating demonstrations and instructions; there will be entertainments from India, South Africa, the Philippines and the Ukraine.
+Cultures scheduled to be represented will include Ukrainian with an Easter egg decorating demonstrations and instructions; there will be entertainments from East Indian, South African, Philippines and Ukrainian.
 There will be bannock and other cultural foods available to sample.

-Learning interactive workshops that individuals can attend will include, pickling techniques, quilting, beading and pattern dancing.
+Learning interactive workshops that individuals can attend will include, perogie making, quilting, beading, bannock making and decorating eggs in Ukrainian tradition.

-"This is the third year that the cultural days have been hosted and we are looking forward to an action-packed day with lots for everyone," said Tonn.
+"This is the 4th year that the cultural days have been hosted and we are looking forward to an action packed day with lots for everyone," said Tonn.